pydemo/databuddy/README.md

 - history of values for each argument
 - cleanup all other databases but Oracle
 - more templates and better templates hierarchy
-- init templates to open session for "New Session"
+- init templates to open session for "New Session" DONE
 - validate args on Run
 - smaller test_api files (get default args from test routines, not canned files)
 - fix template filters
+- create "Menu" button and hide "About"

 #Does it work?
 yes, with some quirks and only for Oracle.